B2B keyword research is broken. Here’s how I plan to fix it.

 Intelligent automation

-Thanks in part to generative AI, we’ve automated all those steps in ContentSage so you can quickly assess the relevance and value of each keyword without leaving the tool.
+Thanks in part to generative AI, we’ve automated all the following steps in ContentSage so you can quickly assess the relevance and value of each keyword without leaving the tool.

 Automatically cluster semantically similar keywords